Majid al-Majid, al-Qaeda's commander in Lebanon, has died in custody in a Beirut hospital, Lebanon's army says.

 Iran and the Hezbollah militant group are allied with the Syrian regime of President Bashar al-Assad.

-Media reports said Majid al-Majid had pledged allegiance to the leader of the al-Nusra Front, an al-Qaeda affiliate seeking to overthrow President Assad.
+the leader of the al-Nusra Front, an al-Qaeda affiliate seeking to

 The BBC's Paul Wood on the embassy attack